BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 **Steps:**
 1. Find a search field on the website
 2. Click on the search field
-3. Enter the existing product: tomato pasta
+3. Enter the non-existing product: tomato pasta

 **Expected Result:**
 "Nothing found" message from the request